Akshaj11/AI-Safety/zapdos-cascade-demo/README.md

 **The insight:** on a stationary CCTV camera, most frames are identical to the previous one.
 A full YOLOv8n inference on every one of those frames spends its whole budget confirming nothing changed.
-So the lever isn't a smaller model — it's a cheap filter deciding whether to run the model at all.

 **The gate:** `cv2.absdiff` on consecutive grayscale frames, mean over the frame. ~100 microseconds per frame on CPU vs several milliseconds of GPU inference — a ~50x cost ratio, so every skipped frame is a real saving.
-Threshold picked empirically from a sweep (see notebook Cell 17): 2.0 keeps every active frame and drops most static ones.
+Threshold picked empirically from a sweep: 2.0 keeps every active frame and drops most static ones.

 **The detector:** stock COCO-pretrained YOLOv8n.
-It doesn't know safety-specific classes like NO-Hardhat, but that's intentional — the cascade's cost behavior is model-agnostic, so a fine-tuned detector would give the same speedup.
-Production swaps the weights, not the harness.
+It doesn't know safety-specific classes like NO-Hardhat, but that's intentional, the cascade's cost behavior is model-agnostic, so a fine-tuned detector would give the same speedup.

 ## Why these metrics

 - **ms/frame** — the primitive.
 Everything else derives from it.
-- **$/camera/month** — the business-relevant unit.
-Latency doesn't sell;
-  monthly bills do.
-Formula in notebook Cell 20, all assumptions in `summary.csv` so anyone can rerun with different pricing / fps.
+- **$/camera/month** — the business-relevant unit, so anyone can rerun with different pricing / fps.
 - **Recall on labeled test set** — cost is meaningless if the gate hides real detections.
-Spot-checked separately on Roboflow's labeled test split (Cell 22).
+Spot-checked separately on Roboflow's labeled test split.
 Zero delta here is the strong result: 3x cheaper, same catches.

-## How to run

-The notebook is self-contained — no cloning, no `src/` imports, no path setup.
-Everything (motion gate, detector wrapper, harness, cost formula) lives in cells.

-1. Upload `notebook.ipynb` to [Colab](https://colab.research.google.com)
-   (`File -> Upload notebook`).
-2. `Runtime -> Change runtime type -> T4 GPU`.
-3. Left sidebar 🔑 -> add secret `ROBOFLOW_API_KEY` (free key from
-   roboflow.com/settings/api), toggle notebook access on.
-4. `Runtime -> Run all`. ~10-15 minutes end to end.

 ## Data